gravitational/teleport/docs/4.0/aws_oss_guide.md

 ![AWS Intro Image](img/aws/aws-intro.png)

 ### EC2 / Autoscale
-To run Teleport in a HA configuration we recommend using m4.large instances and it's best practice to separate the proxy and authentication server, creating auto-scale groups for both machines.
-We've a range of AMIs that have Teleport already built in it.
-Instructions on using these [AMIs are below](#).
+To run Teleport in a HA configuration we recommend using m4.large instances.
+It's best practice to separate the proxy and authentication server, using autoscaling groups for both machines.
+We have pre-built AMIs for both Teleport OSS and Enterprise editions.
+Instructions on using these [AMIs are below](#single-oss-teleport-amis-manual-gui-setup).

 ### DynamoDB
 DynamoDB is a key-value and document database that delivers single-digit millisecond performance at any scale.
 For large clusters you can provision usage but for smaller deployments you can leverage DynamoDBs auto-scale.